Best Western's Hotel Brands, Explained

 Best Western Take: “A carefully selected portfolio of stylish properties with a local flair and first-class service.”

-Skift Take: This brand features big box, upper-upscale hotels in city centers and in other high-demand locations.
-Many of these are large and host regional conventions, and they typically range from 300 to 1,600 rooms.
+Skift Take: This brand features big box, upper-upscale hotels in city centers and other high-demand locations.
+Many of these are large and host regional conventions, typically ranging from 300 to 1,600 rooms.
 The Stratosphere in Las Vegas, with about 2,500 rooms, is the biggest.
 Recent additions include properties in Amsterdam and Tokyo.

 - Global Footprint: nearly 50 hotels globally